DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 DMT is rapidly metabolized by the body.
 Peak levels are reached within 15 minutes and are found below detection levels within 1 hour.
 Only 0.16% of intramuscular DMT injections remain in the blood after 24 hours .

 Oral DMT is metabolized even faster.
 Once this compound is absorbed through the gut, it’s almost completely deactivated by first-pass liver metabolism.
-The only way for oral DMT to work is if it’s used in conjunction with a potent MAO inhibitor.
+The only way for oral DMT to work is if it’s used with a potent MAO inhibitor.

 DMT is metabolized almost exclusively by monoamine oxidase A. This enzyme is tasked with breaking down all the monoamine-based neurotransmitters, including serotonin, noradrenaline, and dopamine.